Are you susceptible to brainwashing?

 Steven Hassan was a college junior in the mid-1970s when he was recruited into the Unification Church, a cult also known as the “Moonies.”
 Hassan said he quickly came to believe that Armageddon and World War III were imminent.
 The Moonies, he thought, were singularly tasked with saving the world.

-“It only took a few weeks to get me convinced that the Messiah was on the Earth, even though I’m Jewish,” said Hassan, author of “Combatting Cult Mind Control.”
+“It only took a few weeks to get me convinced that the Messiah was on the Earth, even though I’m Jewish,” said Hassan, author of “Combating Cult Mind Control.”

 It wasn’t until he met with ex-Moonies, albeit reluctantly, that he began to leave the cult 2½ years later.